ali-albdaer/Symplectica/README.md

    This script outputs structured JSON data to `scripts/fetched/` which can be translated into Symplectica physics presets.

 ## Sources

+All sources consulted for physics, celestial mechanics, numerical methods and rendering techniques are listed in [SOURCES.md](docs/SOURCES.md)

 ## License
 Symplectica is licensed under the [MIT LICENSE](LICENSE).